Non-EEA qualified international pharmacists

 The right to study and work in the UK

-Meeting the the criteria above doesn’t necessarily mean you’ll gain entry to the UK or find employment.
+Meeting the criteria above doesn’t necessarily mean you’ll gain entry to the UK or find employment.
 Before you start the qualifying process, you should carefully consider information provided by the UK Borders Agency to see whether you’ll be able to get the necessary visas and work permits.
 Unfortunately, we’re not able to answer questions about these issues.

 Are you eligible to apply for an OSPAP course?